LukeEmmet/GeminiLUACH/README.md

 * automatic inclusion of the content within a coloured boundary, configured on a domain basis, or globally
 * content included in a side bar to the main content

-### "Has comments" 💬 U+1F4AC
+### "Has responses" 💬 U+1F4AC

-Intended meaning: *The linked URL provides further details of comments on the current page.*
+Intended meaning: *The linked URL provides further details of responses to the current page.*

 The intention is to link to a summary of comments and responses to this page.
-How the list of comments is assembled is optional, however automated crawlers can bots may assemble some of this picture by looking for "Comments on" elements.
+How the list of comments is assembled is unspecified, however automated crawlers can bots may assemble some of this picture by looking for "Responds to" LUACH elements found on pages (see next).

 ### "Responds to" 💭 U+1F4AD